Angelica137/Thermostat_1/README.md

 Then they see it is back to the default setting of starting temperature

-### User story
+### User story 9

-As a user, when I am worried about energy suage
+As a user, when I am worried about energy usage
 I want to be able to know what the current energy usage of my thermostat is so that I can be in control of the energy I use